tym002/landmark_detection/README.md

 To run the testing with pre-train model, run
 'python testing.py'

 Note: change the location of the saved prediction at line 504. replace '...' with your destination

 To train your own model, run
 'python model.py'

 remember to change the saved file destination

+To evaluate the result, run
+'python evaluate.py'.
+Remember to download the 'test_ground_truth.npy' file and change the destination